-Applicants may register with our donation management system through the link posted on our Apply for Funding page.
+To start the application process, applicants must register with our donation management system through the link posted on our Apply for Funding webpage.

 To successfully register/create an account, applicants will be asked to review our privacy notice and terms of use for the Digital CSR Donation Management System, and then complete a short eligibility quiz with yes/no answers.
 Please answer these questions carefully.
 Upon successful completion of the eligibility quiz, applicants will create an organizational profile, including organization name, address, tax ID (or equivalent), and legal status, and contact information for the primary application contact.
 Once the organizational profile and primary contact information has been submitted, the registration request is reviewed and approved by a member of our team.
-Please note that registration approval can take up to two business days; for that reason, we strongly recommend beginning the registration process well in advance of the application deadline.
+Please note that registration approval can take up to several business days; we strongly recommend beginning the registration process well in advance of the application deadline.
 Upon registration approval, applicants may login to the system to fill out and submit application proposals.